Richat Structure: Interpretation

-The Richat Structure is regarded by geologists as a highly symmetrical and deeply eroded geologic dome.
-It was first described in the 1930s to 1940s, as Richât Crater or Richât buttonhole (boutonnière du Richât).
+The structure was first described in the 1930s to 1940s, as Richât Crater or Richât buttonhole (boutonnière du Richât).
 Richard-Molard (1948) considered it to be the result of a laccolithic uplift.
 A geological expedition to Mauritania led by Théodore Monod in 1952 recorded four "crateriform or circular irregularities" (accidents cratériformes ou circulaires) in the area, Er Richât, Aouelloul (south of Chinguetti), Temimichat-Ghallaman and Tenoumer.
-Origin of Er Richât as an impact structure (as is clearly the case with the other three) was briefly considered, but the closer study in the 1950s to 1960s suggested that it was formed by terrestrial processes.
-After extensive field and laboratory studies in the 1960s, no credible evidence has been found for shock metamorphism or any type of deformation indicative of a hypervelocity extraterrestrial impact.
-While coesite, an indicator of shock metamorphism, had initially been reported as being present in rock samples collected from the Richat Structure, further analysis of rock samples concluded that barite had been misidentified as coesite.
+It was initially considered to be an impact structure (as is clearly the case with the other three), but a closer study in the 1950s to 1960s suggested that it might instead have been formed by terrestrial processes.
+After field and laboratory studies in the 1960s, no significant evidence was found for shock metamorphism or other deformation indicative of a hypervelocity extraterrestrial impact.
+Coesite, an indicator of shock metamorphism, was initially reported as being present in rock samples from the structure, but a further analysis in 1969 concluded that barite had been misidentified as coesite.
 Work on dating the structure was done in the 1990s.
-Renewed study of the formation of the structure by Matton et al. (2005) and Matton (2008) confirmed the conclusion that it is not an impact structure.
-The circular distribution of ridges and valleys is explained as the formation of cuestas by the differential erosion of alternating hard and soft rock layers uplifted as a dome by an underlying alkaline igneous complex of Cretaceous age.
+A study of the formation of the structure by Matton, et al. (2005, 2008) concluded it was not an impact structure.

+Further analysis of deep structure underneath the surface, including with aeromagnetic and gravimetric mapping, concluded that the structure is the result of ring faults which led to gabbroic ring dikes over a large intrusive body of magma, and the uplifting and later erosion of a dome, through intense hydrothermal activity through the fractured substructure.
+This can form cuestas over time through the differential erosion of the resulting alternating hard and soft rock layers.
+The underlying alkaline igneous complex exposed through erosion dates to the Cretaceous period.
-A 2011 multi-analytical study on the Richat megabreccias concluded that carbonates within the silica-rich megabreccias were created by low-temperature hydrothermal waters and that the structure requires special protection and further investigation of its origin.

 IUGS geological heritage site

-In respect of it being 'a spectacular example of a magmatic concentric alkaline complex', the International Union of Geological Sciences (IUGS) included the 'Richat Structure, a Cretaceous alkaline complex' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of it being "a spectacular example of a magmatic concentric alkaline complex", the International Union of Geological Sciences (IUGS) included the Richat Structure in its assemblage of 100 geological heritage sites around the world, in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."